Brief Bio

 Education

-Tifentale also received the MPhil (Master of Philosophy) in Art History from the City University of New York (2015), MA in Art History from the Art Academy of Latvia (2010), and BA in Information and Communication Studies from the University of Latvia (1998).
+Tifentale also has received an M.Phil.
+(Master of Philosophy) in Art History from the City University of New York (2015), an M.A. in Art History from the Art Academy of Latvia (2010), and a B.A. in Information and Communication Studies from the University of Latvia (1998).

 Research